 Spotting Someone Having an Opioid Overdose

 The chances of an overdose increase if the person is taking other drugs at the same time.
-Combinations of illegal drugs can quickly result in a lethal cocktail that leads to overdose quickly.
-The Mayo Clinic reports that prescription and illegal opioids can last longer in the system if they are taken with other drugs (alcohol, sedatives, or tranquilizers), and the risk of overdose that leads to death is higher.
+Combinations of illegal drugs can quickly result in a lethal cocktail that quickly leads to overdose.
+The Mayo Clinic reports that prescription and illegal opioids can last longer in the system if they are taken with other drugs (alcohol, sedatives, or tranquilizers), and the risk of overdose that leads to death is increased.

 If you believe that someone may have overdosed off of an opioid or a combination of drugs, you should contact medical personnel immediately.
-It is highly possible that, if the individual is exhibiting weird, adverse symptoms of some kind, the user might be overdosing.
+It is highly possible that, if the individual is exhibiting adverse symptoms, the user is overdosing.

 Possible Signs and Symptoms of an Opioid Overdose: